nweaver-blockchain/blockchain-names/ens.md

 relies on directly reading this data.

-Instead, Ethereum applications use third party services provided by centralized providers like Infura.
-This includes browser extensions like MetaMask that are used to mediate interactions between a user’s cryptocurrency wallet and Ethereum applications.
+Instead, Ethereum applications use third party services provided by centralized providers like (Infura)[https://infura.io].
+This includes browser extensions like (MetaMask)[https://metamask.io] that are used to mediate interactions between a user’s cryptocurrency wallet and Ethereum applications.
 Although in theory Ethereum users can use alternate data providers, in practice Ethereum users tend to use the default providers when deploying and interacting with Ethereum applications.

 **Development History and Organizational Model:** The Ethereum Name System is not primarily intended as a DNS replacement but instead as a mechanism to replace Ethereum public keys as the primary identifier of a user.
-An Ethereum address is the hex representation of the last 120b of the SHA3-256 hash of the ECDSA public key over curve secp256k1 written as 40 hexadecimal digits, so `0xb794f5ea0ba39494ce839613fffba74279579268` is an example of a raw key.
+An Ethereum address is the hex representation of the last 120b of the Keccak-256 hash (a variant of SHA3-256) of the ECDSA public key over curve secp256k1 written as 40 hexadecimal digits, so `0xb794f5ea0ba39494ce839613fffba74279579268` is an example of a raw key.
 However, since such keys are easy to introduce errors, Ethereum added an additional (optional but highly recommended) checksumming procedure encoded in the key.

 This checksum is encoded in the camel case for the hex characters for a-f.
-The public key is hashed again with SHA3-256.
+The public key is hashed again with Keccak-256.
 Each letter in the hexadecimal representation of the public key is capitalized if the corresponding nibble in the hash is > 7.
 Thus with an expected 15 bits of encoding data, a typo should be accepted with probability of